mbshbn/Kalman-filter-for-robotics/README.md

 ## Localization
 It consists of the initial belief, measurement updates (sense) and motion updates.
-The probability consist the probability of the robot being in all possible places.
+The probability consists of the probability of the robot being in all possible places.
 A uniform distribution means there is less information and entropy is high which is undesirable.

 ### The Measurement Update (uses product):
 With a product and the Bayes rule (p(A|B) = p(B|A) p(A) / p(B)) to compute the posterior distribution form the prior distribution, and normalize the result.
-Here we assued that the robot has the map of its world, called `world`, and `Z` is the measurement.
+Here we assume that the robot has the map of its world, called `world`, and `Z` is the measurement.
 See `move_sense.py`
   ```
   def sense(p, Z):
       q=[]